how to increase the rent by serving a section 13 notice

 Order Rent Collection

-If the tenant does not make an application to the tribunal before the new rent is due, it is also implied that the rent increase has been accepted.
+If the tenant fails to submit an application to the tribunal before the new rent is due, it also implies that they’ve accepted the rent increase.

-As soon as the fixed term comes to an end, and provided there are no provisions regarding rent review in the tenancy agreement, then the notice can be served the following day with the increase beginning in the next rental period.
+Once the fixed term ends, and if there are no provisions regarding rent review in the tenancy agreement, the notice can be served the next day, with the increase taking effect in the following rental period.

 Notable Replies